Introduction to periodontal esthetic surgeries

 - The overlying keratinized epithelial tissue is then excised with the help of a sharp blade and care should be taken not to leave any tissue tags.

-- A template is then prepared using aluminium foil on the recipient site to harvest the graft of the desired size from the palate.
+- A template is then prepared using aluminum foil on the recipient site to harvest the graft of the desired size from the palate.

 Preparation of the donor site: